North-South African Transport Corridor

 - Estimated cost of the North-South Corridor: 11 billion dollars

-- Road network: 8,600 kilometres
+- Road network: 8,600 kilometers

-- Rail transport network: 600 kilometres
+- Rail transport network: 600 kilometers

 - The North-South Corridor includes the Dar es-Salaam Corridor and parts of the Trans-Kalahari and Nacala Corridors

-- The North-South Corridor transports 95% of the exports and imports of the Tripartite region along the North-South Corridor and 5% using the rail network
+- The North-South Corridor transports 95% of exports and imports of the Tripartite region along the North-South Corridor and 5% using the rail network

 Main cities related to the North-South Corridor: